anujkmehrotra/akm-scripts/README.md

 PLEASE READ THE SCRIPT BEFORE RUNNING & USE AT YOUR OWN RISK

-ALSO CHANGE ACCORDINGLY WHERE IT REQUIRES LIKE (location path / package name)
+ALSO CHANGE ACCORDINGLY WHERE IT REQUIRES LIKE (location path / package name, etc.)

 -----------------------------------------------------------------------------------------